jhucsf/fall2022/assign/assign04.md

 sys     0m0.001s
 ```

-You should use the `sys` time reported to eliminate scheduling variance.
-Since this will
+You should use the `real` time reported to get the total wall-clock time your program
+takes, since the other times will serialize the time taken across all descendants.
+Since
-still be sensitive to system load, you should run each experiment multiple times, and
+this will be very sensitive to system load, you should run each experiment multiple times,
-eliminate any clear outliers before including a result in your report.
-You will need to
+and eliminate any clear outliers before including a result in your report.
+You should also
+do you best to run your experiment when the host system is at low load (you can find the
-tweak the amount of data you test against until you are able to distinguish results
+current load by using the `uptime` command).You will need to tweak the amount of data you
+test against until you are able to distinguish results between different threshold values
-between different threshold values on the same data size.
+on the same data size.

 ### Report on speedup